sureshthenrajan/TicketingPlatform/README.md

 # Ticketing Service
+Simple ticket service that facilitates the discovery, temporary hold, and final reservation of seats within a high-demand performance venue.

 ## Assumptions:
 1. Multi-event booking support available, but data pre-populated for a single event in db.
 2. H2(db) is pre-populated with minimal data for one event for running integration tests.
 3. For every new event, a db script will be run to pre-populate db(seat_hold table) with available seats.
 No separate count is maintained for keeping track of total seats.
-4. No payment option implemented.
+4. No payment/purchase flow implemented.
-5. Service decides which best seat to reserve depending on the availability, no choice given to the user.
+5. Service decides the best seat to reserve depending on the availability, no choice given to the user.
 6. Customer details are not maintained in the system except for customer email.
 7. No user registration flow implemented.
 8. No User Interface provided.